Noro95/Noro95/README.md

 ---
 Uhh, my most used language is JS/TS ig<br>
-I'm learning Rust and C (so that i can do cool things and break my os)
+I'm learning Rust and C (so that i can do cool things and break my device)

 hmm what else? how to reach me?<br>
 You can join [this server](https://discord.gg/KQHYejX) or [that server](https://discord.gg/r7vfnGY) on discord